Online HR Toolkit

 These are some of the things you need to be asking yourself and your team when looking at whether a hybrid working approach will work for you.

 One of the things hybrid working has enabled people to do is to have a better work-life balance, enabling people who might be older or have caring responsibilities to deliver in both aspects of their lives.
-It also allows people to reduce their monthly costs around commuting and childcare, a key concern for many people struggling with the current cost of living crisis.
-People have often found that they were having to compromise on one of these elements.
+It also allows people to reduce their monthly costs around commuting and childcare, a key concern for many people struggling with the current cost-of-living crisis.
+People have often found that they had to compromise on one of these elements.
 Such enablement can have positive impacts on a person’s mental health by allowing them to fix what may have been a poor work-life balance.

 Those businesses that no longer offer flexibility are likely to struggle to attract and retain staff, particularly with the current recruitment market and with nine out of 10 people wanting flexibility in their next job!